burritojustice/california-as-an-island/README.md

 There's an entire collection of California as an island maps over at the [Stanford Library](https://searchworks.stanford.edu/view/zb871zd0767).

+ANYWAY

-I [used Mapwarper](https://mapwarper.net/maps/44894) to georectify [this Dutch map published by Vinckeboons in 1672](https://loc.gov/resource/g3291s.mf000074/?r=0.107,0.062,0.954,0.502,0) to get the coast to line up, and took some liberties with masking the new coastline to the east of California.
+I [used Mapwarper](https://mapwarper.net/maps/44894) to georectify [that Dutch map published by Vinckeboons in 1672](https://loc.gov/resource/g3291s.mf000074/?r=0.107,0.062,0.954,0.502,0) to get the coast to line up, and took some liberties with masking the new coastline to the east of California.
 I added coastal features, along with what I assume are ports.
 And for fun I added the existing road network.

 ![California as an island via Tangram](california%20as%20an%20island.png)